jarviscanada/jarvis_data_eng_IvanZapanta/README.md

 ## Miscellaneous
-- Engaged in various artistic endeavors, including acrylic painting, drawing, and mural creation.
 - Collaborated with a team of three in the Centennial College Entrepreneurship Program to develop a mobile app designed to help schools manage attendance and communication.
+- Engaged in various artistic activities, such as acrylic painting, charcoal drawing, and creating murals.
-- Led a team in the building residential structures and demonstrating strong leadership and teamwork skills.
+- Led a team in building residential structures and demonstrating strong leadership and teamwork skills.